Implementing the PAC (Polar Alignment Correction) Interface

 • Track moving axes — maintain an axis counter so ManualAdjustmentNP is only set to IPS_OK after both requested axes have finished.

-• Forward saveConfigItems — call PACI::saveConfigItems(fp) to persist speed and reverse settings across sessions.
+• Forward saveConfigItems — call PACI::saveConfigItems(fp) to persist speed, reverse, home, sync, and backlash settings across sessions.

 • Handle abort gracefully — stop all hardware motion immediately and reset m_MovingAxes to 0.